gerth2/gerth2.github.io/_posts/2019-10-07-pid_ctrl_design.md

 As a side note, the $$C_1$$ and $$C_2$$ values have been chosen to represent a single 775 pro motor, through a reasonable gearbox, through a typically-sized shooter wheel.
 See [this javascript file](/assets/js/pidSim.js) for more details on those assumptions.

-If you stare at the graph, it certanly appears our initial suppositions are confirmed:
+If you stare at the graph, it certainly appears our initial suppositions are confirmed:

 * For times to the left of the Y axis, we see our speed is zero.
 * At $$t = 0$$, on the Y axis, voltage turns on, and our speed starts to increase.